naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly Shocked: **[faints]**

-WitchArrietty Sad: Aw man...
-I thought you were a real ghost...
+WitchArrietty Sad: What?
+It's just Fakette?!
+Aww...

-Fake Snicker: You all should've seen the look on your faces!
+Fake Snicker: Ahahahaha!!
+You all should've seen the look on your faces!

+OniSilver Angry: That wasn't funny.

+WitchArrietty Sad: Yeah, I thought we found a real ghost...

+OniSilver Annoyed: ...

 Fake: But seriously!
 When's the party starting?
 And who was that vampire-looking guy that ran by?
 Is he a friend of yours?
 Were you all partying without us?!

 OniSilver Happy: No, the party has just started.

 WitchArrietty Happy: Yeah!
-It's one spooky of a place for it, right Molly?
+It's one heck of a spooky place, right Molly?

 WitchArrietty: ...Molly?

 Fake Snicker: **[giggles at the fainted girl]** Hehe, well that's what we call a halloween scare!

+%The four meet up with the rest of the team and then they have their halloween party inside the castle.

 EpFin